Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 This vignette focuses on the first scenario because it’s the most common.
 If you’re using R to do data analysis inside a company, most of the data you need probably already lives in a database (it’s just a matter of figuring out which one!).
 However, you will learn how to load data in to a local database in order to demonstrate dplyr’s database tools.
 At the end, I’ll also give you a few pointers if you do need to set up your own database.

+First, we would connect to our database using the DBI package.
+For the sake of example, I simply connect to an “in-memory” database, but a wide range of database connectors are available depending on where your data lives.

+Again, for the sake of this tutorial only, I will write the palmerpenguins::penguins data to our database.
+Typically, data would already exist in the database of interest.

 ```{r}